decred/dcrwallet/rpc/documentation/api.md

     account's internal key series.
 This often means the output is a change output.
   - `int64 amount`: The amount for this output.
-  - `bytes from_address`: The address that this output originated from.
+  - `string address`: The address that this output originated from.

 - `int64 fee`: The transaction fee, if calculable.
 The fee is only calculable when every previous output spent by this transaction is also recorded by